 - It can affect your means-tested benefits – before taking out the plan, be sure to consult your trusted financial advice

 - The interest repayments add up to your overall monthly spending – unlike other equity release schemes where you don’t pay any monthly repayments

 - The plan’s interest rates tend to be higher than those of standard lifetime mortgages – because they’re mostly the fixed options, interest-only lifetime mortgage interest rates tend to be high

-- You can’t take one out unless your residence is mortgage-free – if you do, you need to borrow enough to clear any existing mortgage or secured loan you have
+- You can’t take one out unless your residence is mortgage-free – if you do, you need to borrow enough to settle any existing mortgage5 or secured loan you have

 - The amount of equity you can unlock is limited – it’s a proportion of your estate’s value based on your age.
 If you need additional capital, you can always seek out other mortgage options

 How Much Does One Have to Repay Monthly With an Interest-Only Lifetime Mortgage Plan?